 Has your vision become blurry or clouded, interfering with your daily life?
 Or, are you tired of the hassle of wearing glasses or contact lenses to see clearly?
 At Mack Eye Center, our trained and experienced team of ophthalmologists and optometrists are dedicated to restoring crisp, clear vision for patients in the Hoffman Estates and Chicago areas.
 We offer a range of vision correction procedures to correct common vision problems caused by refractive errors (e.g., farsightedness, nearsightedness, astigmatism).
-To schedule a comprehensive exam with a member of our team, please call (847) 755-9393.
-To learn more about the refractive surgery options we offer, continue reading below.

 Am I a Candidate for Refractive Surgery?